One Day in Seattle, Washington: Itinerary & Where to Go in 24 Hours

 Where to stay in Seattle in 24 hours

 If you’ve got limited time, choosing where to stay in Seattle isn’t so difficult.
-For a quick trip or layover, stick to the main areas and neighborhoods in & around downtown for your accommodations search as they offer the best selection of hotels & lodgings.
-Be sure to book your reservations well in advance if you’re visiting during the tourism high season, especially on weekends.
+For a quick trip or layover, stick to the main areas and neighborhoods in & around downtown for your accommodations search.
+These areas offer the city’s largest selection of hotels & lodgings.
+Be sure to book your reservations well in advance if you’re visiting during the tourism high season, especially if you’re planning a weekend trip.

 Paramount Hotel